ATHLETIC TRAINING

 How do you prepare an answer?

-How does your patient evaluation change between sideline and clinic setting?
+2. How does your patient evaluation change between sideline and clinic settings?

 Why is this question important?